The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 \subsection{Outline of the paper}

-The remainder of the paper is organized as follows. \begin{itemize} \item In Section \ref{Sec2}, we illustrate some tools in our analysis such as the Bessel potential, collision operator estimates, the interpolation inequality, and the velocity averaging Lemma. \item In Section \ref{Sec3}, we give the $L^2$ estimate of the Boltzmann collision operator and the regular change of variable. \item In Section \ref{Sec4}, we present the extension method for extending the boundary-value problem to the whole-space problem, and the $L^2$ existence of the initial-inflow boundary problem locally in time. \item In Section \ref{Sec5}, we establish the $L^2$ estimate of collision terms for level sets. \item In Section \ref{SecLinfty}, we establish the $L^\infty$ for the linear equation with inflow boundary condition locally in time. \item In Section \ref{Sec8}, we prove by the $L^2$--$L^\infty$ method the global existence of the Boltzmann equation with inflow boundary condition. \item In Section \ref{Sec91}, we begin to treat the Maxwell reflection boundary condition by giving the $L^2$ estimate of the boundary and collision terms and the local $L^2$ existence. \item In Section \ref{Sec10}, we establish the $L^\infty$ for the linear equation with the Maxwell reflection boundary condition locally in time. \item In Section \ref{Sec11}, we prove by the $L^2$--$L^\infty$ method the global existence of the Boltzmann equation with Maxwell reflection boundary condition. \item In Section \ref{Sec12}, we prove the global a priori $L^2$ decay estimate.
-This Section is self-contained in the sense that we don't need the $L^\infty$ estimate in the previous Sections. \item In Appendix \ref{SecApp}, we give the extension method in the convex domain (a special case) by using the transport equation. \end{itemize}
+The remainder of the paper is organized as follows. \begin{itemize}[leftmargin=2em] \item In Section \ref{Sec2}, we illustrate some tools in our analysis such as the collision operator estimates, the interpolation inequality, the velocity averaging Lemma, the energy functional interpolation, and two trace lemmes. \item In Section \ref{Sec3}, we give the $L^2$ estimates of the Boltzmann collision operator, the regular change of variable, and the non-negativity of the solution. \item In Section \ref{Sec4}, we present the forward-backward extension method for extending the boundary-value problem to the whole-space problem, and the local-in-time $L^2$ existence of the inflow boundary and Maxwell boundary problems. \item In Section \ref{Sec5}, for level functions, we establish some $L^p$ $(p=1,2)$ estimate of the collision terms, and the Besov regularity by using the velocity averaging lemma. \item In Section \ref{SecLinfty}, we establish the $L^\infty$ for the linear equation with inflow boundary condition locally in time. \item In Section \ref{Sec8}, we prove by the $L^2$--$L^\infty$ method the global existence of the Boltzmann equation with inflow boundary condition. \item In Section \ref{Sec10}, we establish the $L^\infty$ for the linear equation with the Maxwell reflection boundary condition locally in time. \item In Section \ref{Sec11}, we prove by the $L^2$--$L^\infty$ method the global existence of the Boltzmann equation with Maxwell reflection boundary condition. \item In Section \ref{Sec12}, we prove the global a priori $L^2$ decay estimate.
+This Section is self-consistent in the sense that we don't need the $L^\infty$ estimate in the previous Sections. \item In Appendix \ref{AppAver}, we give the proof of velocity averaging lemma. \end{itemize}